 The City is responsible for maintenance of the streets.
 Maintenance of the streets includes: patching potholes, utility patches, asphalt overlays, snow removal, gravel road and alley maintenance.
 Other street duties include painting school crossings, parking lanes and sign maintenance.
 Streets include the responsibility for mosquito control, which occurs once every week from Memorial weekend through the end of September; weather pending.

 Garbage, Recycling, and Landfill

 The City of Stratford contracts with an outside santation company for solid waste collection and recycling.
-Waste Management of Ames is the City of Stratford solid waste provider currently.
+The Trash Man of Webster City is the City of Stratford solid waste provider currently.
 Everyone within the city limits is required to have garbage collection and all residential customers within the city limits are required to have recycling collection.
 Stratford belongs to the North Central Iowa Regional Solid Waste Agency (Fort Dodge Landfill).
 A strong emphasis is placed on recycling in the community; encouraging all to recycle more.